Mulege Baja California, Mexico Travel Guide

 Traveler'stomach Upset: This is a common ailment.
 Drink only bottled or purified water.
 Avoid ice made from tap water.
 Eat thoroughly cooked food.
 Peel fruits and avoid unpasteurized dairy products.
 Carry Traveler's diarrhea medication (e.g., Loperamide) and oral rehydration salts.

 Mulegé possesses a small local clinic (Centro de Salud) and private doctors.
 For serious emergencies or complex care, transfer to Loreto (1.5 hours south) or La Paz (6 a few hours south) is necessary.
-Pharmacies are available for over-the-counter and some prescription drugs.
+Drugstores are available for over-the-counter and some prescription drugs.
 Many medications in need of a prescription elsewhere are over-the-counter here.

-Local clinics for minor issues.
+Community clinics for minor issues.

-Major hospitals in Loreto or Chuqi Yapu for serious care.
+Main medical centers in Loreto or Chuqi Yapu for serious care.

 Tap water is generally not safe to drink.
 Always use Bottled water for drinking, brushing teeth, and making ice.
 Purified water ("agua purificada") is available to purchase.
-Choose restaurants and food stands with good hygiene.
+Choose restaurants and food stands with cleanliness.
 Opt for cooked to order, hot food.
 Be cautious with raw produce and fruits unless peeled or washed with purified water.

 Drink bottled/purified water only.